Although it is common to have the occasional sleepless night, if you lack sufficient sleep on a regular basis, it is called insomnia.

 Relaxation techniques are one of the most effective ways to increase sleep time, fall asleep faster, and feel more rested in the morning.
 They require a minimum of 20 minutes before going to bed.
 There are many different techniques:

 - Visualization - involves imagining a relaxing scene.
 You can try it in bed before falling asleep.
 Involve all your senses.
 If you're imagining yourself on a tropical island, think of the way the warm breeze feels against your skin.
-Imagine the sweet scent of the flowers, look at the water and listen the waves--you get the picture.
+Imagine the sweet scent of the flowers, look at the water and listen the waves.
 The more vivid the visualization and the more senses you involve, the more effective it will be.

 Caffeine can have a pronounced effect on sleep, causing insomnia and restlessness.
 In addition to coffee, tea, and soft drinks, look for hidden sources of caffeine such as chocolate, cough and cold medicine, and other over-the-counter medicine.